Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwVariableRefP
 roxy

-#@SECTION: 0..1 aggr Contains a reference to a variable which serves as
+0..1 aggr Contains a reference to a variable which serves as

 a host-variable for a bit variable.
 Only applicable to bit objects.